blogmywiki/piPlay/README.md

 - Some sort of visual warning that a track is about to end.
 - A progress bar.
 Probably beyond me.
 - Some way of re-ordering / editing the playlist.
 If I can't do drag'n'drop then use up/down buttons?
+- Add ability to reload / refresh the playlist if it's been edited elsewhere.